Peppebalzanoo/SDL3-tutorials-cpp/03-key-presses-and-key-states/README.md

 - Object-oriented design with custom classes

 The next tutorial might cover more advanced input handling, animation, or game loop concepts.

+## Dependencies

+- SDL3 (Simple DirectMedia Layer 3)
+- SDL3_image extension library
+- Standard C++ library

+## License

+This is my personal educational project implementing SDL3 concepts.
+All code and assets are original or free-licensed.
+Please refer to SDL3's license for usage rights.